andrijaMandic/TetrisGame-OOP/README.md

-# TetrisGame-OOP
+# TetrisGame - OOP
-Using SFML and OOP, create the Tetris Game.
+Used SFML and OOP for creating the Tetris Game.